 Jill Perry-Smith is Professor of Organization & Management at Emory University.
-Professor Perry-Smith currently serves as the Senior Associate Dean for Strategic Initiatives.
+Professor Perry-Smith currently serves as the Academic Director for the Roberto C. Goizueta Center for Entrepreneurship and Innovation.
 She joined the Goizueta Business School faculty after receiving her PhD in organizational behavior from the College of Management at the Georgia Institute of Technology.

 Professor Perry-Smith’s research investigates how social networks and relationships impact creativity and innovation.
 In another stream of research, she explores how family influences work engagement and the role of company policies that help employees integrate life and work.
 Her research has appeared in leading management journals such as Academy of Management Journal, Organization Science, and Journal of Applied Psychology; she also has contributed to several books including Encyclopedia of Creativity, and The Oxford Handbook of Creativity, Innovation, and Entrepreneurship.
 Professor Perry-Smith has served as an associate editor of Academy of Management Journal.